-Mercy or wrath concept is given throughout God's Word with a strong urging to allow mercy to be extended by a caring God.
+Mercy or wrath concept is given throughout God's Word with a strong urging to allow mercy to be extended by a caring God!
 Scripture reveals: God sent not his Son (the Lord Jesus Christ) into the world to condemn the world but that the world through him might be saved.

 He that believes on him is not condemned but he that believes not is condemned already, because he has not believed in the name of the only begotten Son of God (John 3:17-18).
 He that believes on the Son (the Lord Jesus Christ) has everlasting life: and he that believes not the Son shall not see life; but the wrath of God abides (remains) on him (John 3:36).

-Scripture reveals: Who is a God like unto you, that pardons iniquity and passes by (over) the transgression of the remnant of his heritage?
+The Prophet Micah noted: Who is a God like unto you, that pardons iniquity and passes by (over) the transgression of the remnant of his heritage?
 He retains not his anger forever, because he delights in mercy.
 He will turn again, he will have compassion on us; he will subdue our iniquities; and will cast all their (our) sins into the depths of the sea (Micah 7:18-19).

-The mercy of God was not only echoed by the prophet Micah; but similarly declared by the Psalmist David, who knew first hand of the mercy of God in his own life.
+The mercy of God was not only echoed by the Prophet Micah; but similarly declared by the Psalmist David, who knew first hand of the mercy of God in his own life.
 He wrote: The Lord is merciful and gracious, slow to anger, and plenteous (abounding) in mercy.
 He will not always chide (strive): neither will keep his anger forever.

 He has not dealt with us after our sins; nor rewarded us according to our iniquities.
 For as the heaven is high above the earth, so great is his mercy toward them that fear him.
 As far as the east is from the west, so far has he removed our transgressions from us (Psalm 103:8-12).

-Scripture reveals: For this you know, that no whore monger, nor unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and of God.
+Apostle Paul wrote: For this you know, that no whore monger, nor unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and of God.
 Let no man deceive you with vain (empty) words: for because of these things comes the wrath of God upon the children (sons) of disobedience.
 Be not you therefore partakers with them (Ephesians 5:5-7).
 Have no fellowship with the unfruitful works of darkness, but rather reprove (expose) them (Ephesians 5:11).

 The mercy or wrath concept is best illustrated in the case of Nineveh.
 Scripture reveals: The word of the Lord came to Jonah (a prophet of God), saying: Arise, go to Nineveh, that great city, and cry (sound the alarm) against it; for their wickedness is come before me (Jonah 1:2).